paultgriffiths/schmidt-residency/projects/S2_Climate_health_analysis/README.md

 - TAS uses 3hr data to start to look for changes to frequency distributions, aim to look for heatwaves.
 Focus on single grid box representative of e.g. Cambridge

-- O3 uses monthly mean data to look for regions with largest trend
+- O3 uses monthly mean data to look for regions with largest trend → S3 project

 ### Install